sheunis/sebbatical/content/posts/post-3.md

 #### 12 August

-Went to a Kekac Dance at Uluwatu Temple in the evening.
+We went to a Kekac Dance at Uluwatu Temple in the evening.

 {{< img_gallery gallery_dir="/post-3/gallery-20">}}